Gouvernathor/Gouvernathor/README.md

 ## Ren'Py
-I have been contributing to the main [Ren'Py repository](github.com/renpy/renpy) since late 2020, and I am currently (as I'm writing this) one of its main contributors.
+I have been contributing to the main [Ren'Py repository](github.com/renpy/renpy) since late 2020, and I am currently one of its maintainers.

 I'm also developping additional tools and snippets which can help creating games in Ren'Py, for example :
 * [ChromaGlitch](https://github.com/Gouvernathor/renpy-ChromaGlitch), a glitching effect